Great way to spend three or four (if you want to make a shave-horse as well) days and in God’s own county.

 Uniquely equips students with a range of practical and theoretical woodland craft skills.

-A total of 22 training days and 2 additional days, typically running Friday and Saturday each week, enrolling Friday 19 January 2018, completing Saturday 14 April 2018
+Total of 22 training days and 2 additional days, typically running Friday and Saturday each week, enrolling January 2018, completing April 2019

-Led by the north east's formost traditional woodland craftsman and greenwood worker Maurice Pyle and other leading craft professionals including James Bedingfield, Phil Bradley and Owen Jones
+Led by the north east's formost traditional woodland craftsman and greenwood worker Maurice Pyle and other leading craft professionals including James Bedingfield, Phil Bradley and Lorna Singleton

 The course will comprise of the following units: